godaddy/wp-reseller-store/readme.txt

 You can add `?domainToCheck=example.com` to your query string on any page that has the domain search widget and the widget will perform an automatic search on page load.

 == Changelog ==

+= 2.2.15 - August 2023 =

+* Update: Add option to open cart in a new tab for Advanced Domain Search

 = 2.2.14 - August 2023 =